ucfopen/adventure-materia-widget/src/_guides/creator.md

 2. (Optional) Add Item Description
 3. (Optional) Open the Icon Selector
 4. Save Item
+5. (Advanced) Make this a silent item.
+The player will not see this item in their inventory nor see it listed as a required item for an answer.
+An instance where this could be useful is in a choices-matter scenario.
+You could have an answer appear (or not appear) if the player has made a certain choice in the past.
+6. Delete Item

 #### Icon Selector ####
 To add icons to an item, click **Select Icon** to open the Icon Selector.